Giacomo Vrioni: Loan to Cittadella

 On 19 July 2019, Vrioni joined Serie B side Cittadella on loan until 30 June 2020.
 On 18 August, he made his debut for Cittadella as a substitute replacing Davide Diaw in the 84th minute of a match won at penalties in the third round of Coppa Italia against Carpi.
 Six days later, on 24 August, he made his league debut for the club as a substitute replacing Giuseppe Panico in the 81st minute of a 3–0 home defeat against Spezia.
 On 31 August he played his first match as a starter for Cittadella, a 4–1 away defeat against Benevento, and was replaced by Alberto Paleari after 46 minutes.
 In January 2020, Vrioni was re-called from Sampdoria leaving Cittadella with only 5 appearances.

 Juventus

 On 30 January 2020, Vrioni joined Juventus for an undisclosed fee; they moved him to their reserve team Juventus U23 in the Serie C. He made his professional debut, and Serie A debut, with the first team on 1 August 2020, in a 3–1 home defeat against Roma, coming on as a second–half substitute for Gonzalo Higuaín.
 On 27 November 2020, he injured his fibula, forcing him on the sidelines for five months.
-Vrioni returned from injury on 25 April 2021, playing in a home 1–0 win against Carrarese; he also scored the winning goal from the penalty spot.
+He helped the senior team win the 2019–20 Serie A, the club's ninth successive title.
+During the same season, he helped the under-23 team win the 2019–20 Coppa Italia Serie C. Vrioni returned from injury on 25 April 2021, playing in a home 1–0 win against Carrarese; he also scored the winning goal from the penalty spot.